Tag: decision architecture

 Until organizations bridge the gap between recommendation and ownership, AI will continue to inform — but not transform.

-At Sifars, we work with organizations to move beyond AI insights and design systems where responsibility, decision-making, and execution are tightly aligned — so AI actually changes outcomes, not just conversations.
+At Sifars, we help organizations move beyond AI insights and design systems where responsibility, decision-making, and execution are tightly aligned — so AI actually changes outcomes, not just conversations.

 If your AI initiatives generate strong recommendations but weak results, the missing step may not be technology.